Images of Baby Acne (Neonatal Acne) (3)

 Baby Acne (Neonatal Acne)

-Babies can develop blemishes on their face that looks exactly like acne commonly seen in teens.
+Babies can develop acne on their face that looks like acne commonly seen in teens.
 Although the cause of baby acne is unknown, it may be the result of maternal or infant hormones (androgens) stimulating glands in the face to produce oil, or sebum.
-Baby acne can essentially be divided into 2 groups: neonatal acne, which affects babies in their first month of life; and infantile acne, which typically affects babies 3–16 months of age.
-Neonatal acne that is confined to the face is called benign cephalic pustulosis, while infantile acne is usually more severe than neonatal acne and consists of more lesions.
-The later form may last a few weeks to a few months, but most cases usually resolve by age 3.
+Baby acne can essentially be divided into 2 groups: neonatal acne, which affects newborns in their first month of life, and infantile acne, which typically affects babies ages 3-16 months.
+Neonatal acne is typically mild, while infantile acne is usually more severe than neonatal acne and consists of more lesions.
+Neonatal acne usually resolves on its own within 3 months.
+Infantile acne may last a few weeks to a few months, and most cases usually resolve by age 3 years.

 Who's At Risk?

 Neonatal acne occurs in about 20% of newborns.
 Infantile acne appears to be less common.
-Males tend to be more affected than females, although this reason is unknown.
+Males tend to be affected more often than females, but the reason is unknown.

 Signs & Symptoms

-Baby acne consists of multiple red, raised pimples and pus-filled bumps, commonly found on the baby’s face, neck or trunk.
-Skin can have blackheads and whiteheads present as well.
-Pitting and scarring of the affected areas can occur in approximately 10–15% of affected infants.
+Baby acne consists of multiple red papules (small, solid bumps) and pustules (pus-filled bumps), commonly found on the baby’s cheeks, chin, and forehead.
+Papules may appear brown in darker skin colors.
+Skin can have blackheads (open comedones) and whiteheads (closed comedones) present as well.
+Scarring of the affected areas can occur but is rare.

 In mild cases of baby acne, using a daily cleanser is usually the first step in treatment.
-Gentle, fragrance-free cleansers are best and should be applied to the affected area daily.
-Newborns and infants have very sensitive skin, so vigorous scrubbing should be avoided.
+Gentle, fragrance-free, nonsoap cleansers (Dove, Cetaphil, or Bioderma) are best and should be applied to the affected area and washed off with water every 24 hours.
+Newborns and infants have very sensitive skin, so scrubbing should be avoided.
+Also avoid using oils or lotions on the face, as they may make the acne worse.

-In general, baby acne is harmless and does not require urgent care.
-If you have any questions or feel that the acne on your baby’s skin is worsening despite using daily cleansing with a gentle soap, it is best to see your pediatrician.
-Additionally, if your baby is prone to scratching or picking at these lesions, there is a risk the affected areas could develop a bacterial skin infection, and it is best to seek further medical care.
+Baby acne is generally harmless and does not require medical care, but if you have any questions or feel that the acne on your baby’s skin is worsening despite using daily cleansing with a gentle cleanser, it is best to seek medical care.
+Additionally, if your baby is prone to scratching or picking at these lesions, there is a risk the affected areas could develop a bacterial skin infection, and it is best to seek medical care.